mozilla/glam/docs/adding-glean-product.md

 To add a new product to GLAM, you'll need to:

+1. Configire a new ETL DAG
+2. Configure new ETL queries
-1. Configure the backend API
+3. Configure the backend API
-2. Create a product configuration file in the front-end
+4. Create a product configuration file in the front-end
-3. Update the product registry in the front-end
+5. Update the product registry in the front-end

+## 1. New ETL Queries
+Follow [Adding a new product to GLAM ETL](https://github.com/mozilla/glam/blob/main/docs/adding-glean-product.md) to properly set up the queries needed for a new product.

+## 2. New ETL DAG
+Make a copy of an existing DAG in  (such as [glam_fog](https://github.com/mozilla/telemetry-airflow/blob/main/dags/glam_fog.py)) in the [telemetry-airflow project](https://github.com/mozilla/telemetry-airflow/tree/main/dags) and change the configurations for the new product.

-## 1. Backend Configuration
+## 3. Backend Configuration

 ### Update API Constants